-This is not as simple as you might think.
 Here are some of the common challenges we have identified when working with marketers who are faced with this task.

-Centralised vs Decentralised structures
+Centralised vs decentralised structures

 There was a time when marketing structures, in the context of organisational structures, were either centralised, decentralised or a hybrid somewhere between the two.
 The most common hybrid was a ‘spoke and wheel’ model, with some marketing functions centralised and others decentralised across the business.
-Even today, we often are appointed to help refine these gross generalisations of marketing structure, usually recommended by a consulting firm with little direct expertise in marketing.
+Even today, we are often engaged to help refine these gross generalisations of marketing structure, usually recommended by a consulting firm with little direct expertise in marketing.

 ‘Deck chairs on the Titanic’ syndrome